flipperdevices/flipperzero-firmware/README.md

 6. Click the `Browse` button and select the .bin file you downloaded from the releases
 7. Click `Update`
     - Marauder will automatically reboot once the update has been applied

+## Enclosure
+The ESP32 Marauder sold on Tindie comes with its own 3D printed enclosure.
+If you want to replace the enclosure that came with yours or you want to try to fit your own hardware in an enclosure and have access to a 3D printer, you can download the STL files [here](https://github.com/justcallmekoko/ESP32Marauder/tree/master/3Dfiles) or from [Thingiverse](https://www.thingiverse.com/thing:4146626).

+Instructions from Thingiverse
+Components of the project:
+  - ESP32 Marauder
+  - 4 M2.5x10 Hex screws
+  - Enclosure face plate
+  - Enclosure body

+How to do the thing:
+1. Print both the face plate and the body
+2. Mount the face plate onto the screen of the Marauder by putting the pegs through the holes on the screen PCB
+3. Lower the Marauder into the body of the enclosure and ensure the battery sits within the trench in the center of the body
+4. Fasten the face plate to the body using 4 M2.5x10 hex screws.
+    - The top of the screws should be flush with the surface of the face plate

 # Under Development
 Currently the ESP32 Marauder has limited firmware capabilities.
 Most of the work so far has been put into designing the hardware.
 New firmware features will be added over time and will eventually reach a point where this project will be a fully capable hacking machine.